MianSaadTahir/Student-Management-System/README.md

 - [Contributing](#contributing)

 ## Features
-- Admin can add, remove, and view student records, update student class marks, attendance, and fee status.
+- Admin can add, remove, and view student records, update student class marks, attendance, and fee status
-- Student can view class subjects, marks, attendance, and fee status.
+- Student can view class subjects, marks, attendance, and fee status
-- Distinct roles for Admin and Student to ensure proper access control.
+- Distinct roles for Admin and Student to ensure proper access control
-- Efficient handling of student data for improved organizational efficiency.
+- Efficient handling of student data for improved organizational efficiency

 ## Screenshots